SophieCurinier/encoreToOml-seed/Documentation.md

 ## Concrete Syntax

+In this part, we had to find a way of expressing our model in concrete terms.
+We chose to represent it in diagrammatic form by describing a lamp model.
+To do this, we used the description part of our model, which allows us to create a model instance using the vocabulary described in the abstract part.
+What we wanted to highlight in this section are the following points:
+- The fact that our model is functional and allows us to describe the datasheet of a classic device such as a lamp in complete detail.
+- The value of creating different levels of concepts to aid understanding when reading the diagram.
+- The fact that it is not necessary to use all the vocabularies described in the abstract section, but only those useful for describing the desired model.
+In our lamp example, we focused on the Metadata, Components and Interface sections, which were the most relevant in this case.
+Indeed, a vocabulary needs to be broad and complete in order to be able to describe as many different models as possible, but not every model needs to use all this vocabulary.

+This diagram is accessible in the Lamp Editor file, under Lamp.oml in the description section.
+The advantage of this visualization is that it is interactive, i.e. the user can immediately add or remove instances, relations... and modify the structure of the diagram as required.
+This was the main objective of this section: to create a practical interface for the user to describe the model he wants using our vocabulary.

 ## Transformation

 In our EDS project, we employ transformation techniques focusing on translating structured data models into readable and informative formats.